oracle-livelabs/database/datapump-x-platform-migration/04-xtts-prepare-phase/xtts-prepare-phase.md

 ## Task 2: Initial Backup (SOURCE)
 While the source database remains active, you're now going to back it up for the first time.
 The XTTS script offers two helpful environment variables we're going to set all the time we call it: </br>
-* XTTDEBUG will allow you to quickly enable tracing (valid trace leveles are 0...3)
+* XTTDEBUG will allow you to quickly enable tracing (valid trace levels are 0...3)
 * TMPDIR is the directory where XTTS will store its temporary files

 1. Setting Environment for Initial Backup (SOURCE)